croxton/htmx-booster-pack/README.md

 </body>
 ```

-## Component attributes
+## Attributes

 ### id
 Every component must have a unique id.
 If you reuse a component multiple times in the same document, make sure all have unique id attributes.

-### data-component
+### data-booster
 The name of your component.
 No spaces or hyphens, but camelCase is fine.
-This must match the filename of your component script.
+This must match the filename of your script.

 ### data-load
 The loading strategy to use for the component.
 See [Loading strategies](https://github.com/croxton/htmx-booster-pack#loading-strategies) below.